Tuition and Financial Aid for Pharm.D. Professional Program Students

 University-based scholarships and fellowships are awarded through the UH Graduate School for promising entering students of exceptional caliber.
 Students who receive University-based scholarships or fellowships upon admission/during first year typically are eligible to receive support over multiple years (depending on fund availability and the student continuing to meet all eligibility requirements for the specific award).

-Incoming Pharm.D. program students are eligible for the Dean's Excellence Scholarship.
-Students have the opportunity to apply for college scholarships beginning in the spring semester of their first year (P1).
+Incoming Pharm.D. program students who are Texas residents are eligible for the Dean's Excellence Scholarship, which provides $5,000 per year and is renewable for 4 years.
+Students have the opportunity to apply for College of Pharmacy scholarships beginning in the spring semester of their first year (P1).
 If selected to receive college-based scholarships, the awards will be made immediately before/after the start of the fall semester following the spring application period.
 College-based scholarships are awarded on an annual basis, as funds are available (students must apply each year).

 Prospective UH College of Pharmacy students interested in financial assistance should meet the minimum criteria: